pickettbd/meryl/documentation/source/index.rst

-`Meryl <http://github.com/marbl/meryl>`_ is a tool for working with sets of kmers.
-A set of kmers, when annotated with an integer value (typically the number of times the kmer occurs in a set of sequences) and optionally a label, is termed a database.
-Meryl comprises three (modules), one for generating kmer databases, one for filtering and combining databases, and one for searching databases.
-A simple, but yet to be documented, C++ API to access kmer databases exists.
+`Meryl <http://github.com/marbl/meryl>`_ is a tool for working with sets of k-mers.
+A set of k-mers, when annotated with an integer value (typically the number of times the k-mer occurs in a set of sequences) and optionally a label, is termed a database.
+Meryl comprises three (modules), one for generating k-mer databases, one for filtering and combining databases, and one for searching databases.
+A simple, but yet to be documented, C++ API to access k-mer databases exists.

 Publications
 ============